-- Scheme capital expenditure exceeds £1m, - Scheme capital expenditure results in an asset or revenue income stream, - Duration of scheme creation is more than one financial year.
+- · Scheme capital expenditure exceeds £1m, - · Scheme capital expenditure results in an asset or revenue income stream, - Duration of scheme creation is more than one financial year.

-2. Accounting standards that have been issued but have not yet been adopted
+2. Accounting standards that have been issued but have not yet been adopted b) Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021.

-The Council is required to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued, but has not yet been adopted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
+The Council is required to disclose information relating to the impact of an accounting change that will be required by a new standard that has been issued, but has not yet been adopted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.